zeebe-io/zeebe-chaos/chaos-days/blog/2023-04-06-gateway-termination/index.md

 ## Chaos Experiment

-We will use our [Zeebe benchmark helm charts](https://github.com/zeebe-io/benchmark-helm) to setup the test cluster, and our helper scripts [here](https://github.com/camunda/zeebe/tree/main/benchmarks/setup).
+We will use our [Zeebe benchmark helm charts](https://github.com/zeebe-io/benchmark-helm) to set up the test cluster, and our helper scripts [here](https://github.com/camunda/zeebe/tree/main/benchmarks/setup).

 ### Setup:

-We will run with default benchmark configuration, which means:
+We will run with the default benchmark configuration, which means:

  * three brokers
  * three partitions
  * replication count three
  * two gateways

-We will run the benchmark with low load, 10 process instance per second created and completed.
-For that we deploy one starter and worker.
-This reduces the blast radius, and allows us to observe more easily how the workers behave when a gateway is restarted.
+We will run the benchmark with a low load, 10 process instances per second created and completed.
+For that, we deploy one starter and worker.
+This reduces the blast radius and allows us to observe more easily how the workers behave when a gateway is restarted.

-During the experiment we will use our [grafana dashboard](https://github.com/camunda/zeebe/tree/main/monitor/grafana) to observe to which gateway the worker will connect and which gateway we need to stop/restart.
+During the experiment, we will use our [grafana dashboard](https://github.com/camunda/zeebe/tree/main/monitor/grafana) to observe to which gateway the worker will connect and which gateway we need to stop/restart.